kristinadubei/group-project-3/README.md

 ## Conclusion
 We found that in the last 20 years, disasters haven't ticked up, and floods and storms are the most occurring disasters in the five countries with the highest number of disasters.
 ​
-## Potential Next Steps for The Project:
+## Potential Limitations and Next Steps for The Project:
-- The data of these records can be not very reliable particularly for years before 1960, so many countries were not capable to record incidents like floods, animal attacks, landslides, ...etc, still till today these incidents are not being always documented.
+- Given dataset can be not fully reliable, particularly for years prior to 1960 - many countries were not capable to record all incidents such as floods, animal attacks, landslides, etc. Even to this day, not every incident in the world is being documented.
-- The number of deaths could be even bigger because Puerto Rico was hit by a hurricane and so many hospitals become out of service, so many patients missed their appointments for treatments as a result.
-So the number of deaths could be bigger in an indirect way.
+- The number of deaths or people affected by a disaster could be higher - the dataset is reporting only the number of people dead/affected that were documented, and many people can go missing without a trace, die at home not being able to reach a medical facility, etc. Therefore the number of deaths could be bigger in an indirect way.
-- As potential next steps we can only consider the most reliable data of 1985 and later, since more countries were more capable to record and document the incidents.
+- Potential next steps we could only consider the more reliable data of 1985 and after, since more countries were able to record and document the incidents.
-- We can also investigate and consider deaths in the last 60 days following the disaster as indirect victims of the disasters.
+- We could also investigate and consider deaths in the last 60 days following the disaster as indirect victims of the disasters.